Inklingo

 nounB1formal

-Use 'juez' when referring to the official legal authority who presides over a court and makes rulings, or to someone evaluating performances in a competition.
+Use 'juez' for the legal official who presides over a court and makes legal decisions, or for a person evaluating performances in artistic or competitive events like diving or cooking shows.

 A serious person wearing a black robe sitting behind a large wooden bench in a simplified courtroom setting, holding a wooden gavel in one hand, symbolizing a legal official.